-Whenever I hear a financial advisor (or anyone, for that matter) talk about less expensive premiums for term, or equity isn't real money, I know they really don’t understand how this solution of hybrid financial arbitrage really works.
+Whenever I hear a financial advisor, investment advisor (or anyone, for that matter) talk about less expensive premiums for term, or equity isn't real money, I know they really don’t understand how this solution of hybrid financial arbitrage really works.

 They don't know amortization, as if in a 6% mortgage the interest is not more than the cost of the house.
 They don't realize that JC Penney would have gone broke in the 30s without whole life insurance and that it took 32 years for the stock market to recover.
 Now we are in a global market.

 They know nothing about the IRS codes 7702 & 101a passed by congress in the Cares Act 2020.
-They don't know about about BOLI, COLI or about the many rich people who established their fortunes using life insurance.
+They don't know about BOLI, COLI or about the many rich people who established their fortunes using life insurance.